Cinco De Mayo Benefits The U.S Economy

 The battle went on from sun up to sundown, but France decided to withdraw its troops soon after.
 Many people lost their lives in the Battle of Puebla, but the Mexican army scored a victory in the war over France even though they were outnumbered.
 France deployed 6,000 troops versus Mexico's 2,000 to 5,000 troops.
 The strength and courage that the Mexican army displayed even though they were outnumbered are what residents of Mexico hold on to on the day of celebration–Cinco de Mayo.

-How the U.S. Economy Benefits from Cinco De Mayo
+How the United States Economy Benefits from Cinco De Mayo

 It is no secret that the United States cashes in on Cinco de Mayo.
 Restaurants across the nation run specials on alcohol and Mexican dishes, and beer companies spend millions of dollars on advertising before the big day to promote higher alcohol sales.